 Before we get into tax details, please note:

-Laurel Road, a division of Darien Rowayton Bank, does not provide tax, legal or accounting advice.
+Laurel Road does not provide tax, legal or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
 You should consult your own tax, legal and accounting advisors before engaging in any transaction.

 That said, refinanced student loans are still student loans.
 Depending on your income level and input from a tax professional, this means you may still be able to deduct the interest you pay on your refinanced student loans come tax time.
 This generally comes out to up to $2,500 for individual filers earning a modified adjusted gross income (MAGI) of less than $80,000.